 I’m over a decade late joining the Mercy Thompson party (partly because I was put off by the, mostly inaccurate, covers) but now that I’ve read the first one, I want the rest RIGHT NOW:

-I finally picked up “Moon Called” when I found that I was going to be trapped on another long-haul flight where they lock me in a steal tube for nine hours at a time.
+I finally picked up “Moon Called” when I found that I was going to be trapped on another long-haul flight where they lock me in a steel tube for nine hours at a time.
 It was a good choice, time flew by and Patricia Briggs now has a new fan.

 “Moon Called” is Urban Fantasy as it should be.
 There’s a likeable, kickass heroine who was raised by werewolves, makes her living fixing German cars, can take on the shape of a Coyote at will and is happy to spend time with fey, vampires, werewolves and humans as long as they’re interested in cars.
 There’s a complex cast of weres and vampires and fey and humans who are written up as people rather than game avatars.
 There’s a nicely curly plot with strong action scenes but with a pace slow enough to give me time to get to know people.